countable-web/open-source-corporation/product/DISCOVERY.md

   * What does success look like for you (qualitatively)?
 Provide as much detail as possible about that vision.
   * Who will we need to work with and in what capacity? (make a list) Book dates/times to meet them.
 Book any travel plans necessary.
   * What assets and access is required for the project and who will provide it, by when?
+  * Set up a weekly or bi-weekly sprint meeting with product owner and team.
+What other meetings should we attend?
+Book these.
   * What are the first key deliverables, by whom, and by when, in order to accelerate the project?

 Consider the Business Model Canvas, as a visual guide for this process.